It'll be two years and I still have no closure with Chris Cornell's death, though my heavy heartache has ceased over the seasons.

 I had a "hand expert", basically an artist who draws from still life and human anatomy, look at the photograph after I browsed through my twitter feed and read a comment stating that the hands didn't belong to the same body.
 In addition to the hand expert, I had two co-workers of mine, knowing nothing about the case, examine the hands and they came to the same conclusion.
 They not the hands of the same body.
 Look REAL closely, and you'll see the fingers on the right hand are longer, a skinnier wrist, skin slightly darker and of a man's hand in comparison to the left hand, which the fingers are shorter, a wider wrist, lighter in skin tone and possibly of a woman's hand.

 SOUNDGARDEN: Tension at the last gig & my final thoughts nearing the two year anniversary of Chris's mysterious death.

 Why exactly was Soundgarden on tour without any new music to promote?
 Weren't they working on a new record?
 Was the band on tour by their choice?

 To add in a bit of my perspective on Soundgarden's last show in Detroit, I found that there was tension, little chemistry between the bandmates, and Ben looking incredibly stiff and seemingly anxious for the concert to end.
-Even looking back at previous shows of that tour, Ben didn't look entirely thrilled to be on the road.
-Bored most of time and perhaps not wanting to be on tour just as Chris supposedly.
+Even looking back at previous shows of that tour, Ben also didn't look entirely thrilled.
+Looking bored most of time and perhaps not wanting to be on tour at all just as Chris supposedly.

-As Chris again turns back away from the audience, Ben approaches Kim at the end of the video.
-Ben glaces over his shoulder at Chris for a second before turning to Kim, then Ben's body language and by his facial expression as his mouth moves seemingly translating to, "Yeah don't mind him, he's just an asshole."
+After Chris again turns back away from the audience, Ben approaches Kim towards the end of the video.
+Ben glances over his shoulder at Chris for a second before turning back to Kim, Ben's body language and by his facial expression (from what I can see at best) as his mouth moves seemingly translating to, "Yeah don't mind him, he's just an asshole."